-The Forty Recommendations and the Nine Special Recommendations on Terrorist Financing issued by the Financial Action Task Force.
+The Forty Recommendations and the Nine Special Recommendations on Terrorist Financing-The International Standards on Combating Money Laundering and the Financing of Terrorism & Proliferation issued by the Financial Action Task Force.

 Financial exclusion:

 Where individuals are prevented from having access to essential financial services, such as banking services, because they are unable, for valid reasons, to produce more usual CDD documentation.